kevinhosford/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Assistant Researcher" company = "Joint ECPAT & Interpol" company_url = ""
+  title = "Assistant Researcher (Funded)" company = "Joint ECPAT & Interpol" company_url = ""
   location = "Interpol Headquarters.
 Leon, France" date_start = "2017-09-01"
   date_end = "2017-11-01"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Assisted in the development of a Global Indicator on Unidentified Victims in Child Sexual Exploitation Material.
+Contributions included:
+  * Conducting a series of Qualitative Focus-Group Interviews with Active Practitioners from Interpol Member States
+  * Transcription and Analysis of Qualitative Data
+  * Analytical Analysis
+  * Preperation of Findings

+  """

 +++